luca-mainardi/Binance-Grid-Trading-Bot/README.md

 - When the bot is stopped all open orders are cancelled but the bought cryptocurrencies are not sold.
 If you want to take profit you must sell cryptocurrencies through Binance.
 - A program exit before stopping the bot or an unexpected termination does not effect the cancellation of open orders. it is therefore necessary to close them trough Binance.
+- The program runs in a 1200x720 window size and is not resizable.
+On some monitors such a window may be too large to be entirely readable.